Pediatric Radiology Research Group

 Aims

-In this research group, we would like to gather active researchers, PhD students and other research-interested colleagues from the Department of Radiology and Nuclear Medicine as well as colleagues from other departments involved in the pediatric patient care at Oslo University Hospital.
+In this research group, we would like to gather active researchers, PhD students and other research-interested colleagues from the Department of Radiology and Nuclear Medicine as well as colleagues from other departments involved in the pediatric care at Oslo University Hospital.
 We also invite colleagues from other hospitals in our region and from other parts of Norway and we encourage members to participate in international collaboration such as task forces.
 This gives us the possibility to exchange knowledge and ideas in between different groups of specializations as well as establish research with larger cohorts of pediatric populations in different, both rare and common diseases.
 Several of the members of this research group already have international research collaborations.

 Current projects